ivanitlearning/learning-k8s/Qns.md

 5. Do `minikube start` when you start up the instance

 6. How exactly do you use DS for monitoring software?

+7. What exactly is `--leader-elect` used for in custom scheduler?
+How do I use it?